alexanderthurn/1000-BTC-Challenge/README.md

 This project is meant to get the concept of the challenge and trying to increase the performance step by step.
 It incorporates a variety of techniques:

-* It starts with a foundational Python-based approach (Approach 1), which, while easy to understand, is slow!
+* It starts with a foundational Python-based approach (Approach 00), which, while easy to understand, is slow!
 This method is intended to help you to get the basics.
-* The next technique (Approach 2) adds complexity by monitoring computation time and allowing for the continuation of calculations.
+* The next technique (Approach 01) adds complexity by monitoring computation time and allowing for the continuation of calculations.
 It also prints out some useful information (WIF key and so on)
-* The third technique (Approach 3) leverages parallelization to enhance efficiency.
+* The next technique (Approach 02) leverages parallelization to enhance efficiency.
+* The next one (Approach 03) optimizes the comparison method, splitting components by RIPEMD and SHA256
-* Future enhancements include developing a version in C to improve performance.
+* Future enhancements include developing a version in C to improve performance
 * Additionally, a GPU-accelerated version is planned to further expedite the computation process.
+Python CUDA and C Cuda is on the list

 # Quickstart